lemocla/Codzilla/README.md

       **Header:** Logo and a collapsible menu for guest users.
 Once users are logged in, they will have access to certain functionality such as notification and add an event.
 Users will also have easy access to their profile, their events as well as their groups.

-      **Homepage:** Search option, information about and on how to use the website as well as a carousel of upcoming events,
+      **Homepage:** Search option, information about and how to use the website as well as a carousel of upcoming events,

       **Footer:** Contact form and useful links